-Common Aptitude Test (CAT) will be conducted in centres spread across 156 test cities.
-Test cities will be mentioned on the CAT website and the name of the test centre will be indicated in the Admit Card.
+Common Aptitude Test (CAT) will be conducted in centers spread across 156 test cities.
+Test cities will be mentioned on the CAT website and the name of the test center will be indicated in the Admit Card.

-IIMs reserve the right to change or cancel any test centre/city and /or change the test time and date at their discretion.
+IIMs reserve the right to change or cancel any test center/city and /or change the test time and date at their discretion.

 How to get admission to the Jaipuria Institute of Management?

-Jaipuria Institute of Management, Lucknow, Noida, Indore, and Jaipur accept CAT / MAT / XAT / ATMA / GMAT / CMAT score for entry to its Post Graduate Diploma in Management (PGDM).
-If selected, applicants got to sit in group discussion and personal interview rounds.
+Jaipuria Institute of Management, Lucknow, Noida, Indore, and Jaipur accept CAT / MAT / XAT / ATMA / GMAT / CMAT score for entry to its Post Graduate Diploma in Management (PGDM) Course.
+If selected, applicants got to sit in group discussions and personal interview rounds.

 Below is the selected parameter with due weightage: